yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-ollama.md

 ---
 title: How to Develop AI Apps Locally with Ollama and YugabyteDB
-headerTitle: Build an application with a locally-hosted embedding model using Ollama and YugabyteDB.
+headerTitle: Build applications with locally-hosted embedding models using Ollama and YugabyteDB
 linkTitle: Ollama
 description: Learn to build LLM applications using Ollama.
 image: /images/tutorials/ai/icons/ollama-icon.svg